benmotyka/random-scripts/email-archiver/README.md

 EMAIL_PASSWORD=your_password
 IMAP_URL=your_imap_server_url
 ```
-2. Adjust date range and folder names in the main function in script as needed.
+2. Adjust date range and folder names in the `process_emails` function in script as needed.
 3. Run the script with `python3 script.py`.